cthunline/cthunline-doc/docs/documentation/deployment/deploy-docker.md

       - cthunline-network
     ports:
       - 8080:8080
-      # if your container is served by a reverse proxy bind port to localhost only
+      # if your container is served by a reverse proxy then bind to localhost only
       # - 127.0.0.1:8080:8080
   mariadb:
     image: mariadb